-Note: You are currently viewing documentation for Moodle 2.2.
-Up-to-date documentation for the latest stable version is available here: Mirroring Moodle.
+Note: You are currently viewing documentation for Moodle 2.4.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Mirroring Moodle.

 A technique in which data is written to two duplicate disks simultaneously.
 This way if one of the disk drives fails, the system can instantly switch to the other disk without any loss of data or service.
 Disk mirroring is used commonly in on-line database systems where it's critical that the data be accessible at all times.

 There are a number of different methods of mirroring your hard drive, and perhaps the easiest is just to copy it.
 Programs like Acronis True Image are imaging tools that make a perfect image of your hard drive and allow you to save it anywhere.
 This is, more or less, a simple and complete backup of your hard drive.
 There are many such tools, Norton's Ghost is another, and they all do credible jobs.
 However, they depend upon you either scheduling backups appropriately and none of them will get the current data if something goes wrong.
 This is not a true mirroring methodology, just an advanced backup, which actually suits a lot of people.
 While this can be a time consuming strategy, many experts prefer it because you can choose what to save.

 Perhaps the most readily available method of mirroring is using the RAID method.
 RAID stands for Redundant Array of Independent Disks, and requires the installation of two or more hard disks of the same size and type.
 These hard drives are used to make a perfect mirror image of the active hard drive, which will always be up to date by the second.
 There are many different levels to RAID, each level having its own advantages and disadvantages.
 Below is a brief explanation of four different raid levels, these are not necessarily the best, but they would probably be the more useful in operations and least expensive options.